April 29, 2016

 Their preference towards habitats near open water sources may suggest that RER’s water level management may play a role in maintaining the conditions of its preferred habitat.

 Despite its name, bee-eaters consumes a wide variety of insects including dragonflies.
-Blue-tailed bee-eaters often perch on extended branches where they survey and scan the open air for passing insects which they catch midair.
+Blue-tailed bee-eaters often perch on extended branches where they survey and scan the open air for passing insects which they catch mid air.

 Interestingly, when a prey item with a stinger such as a bee is encountered, the bird will first smash it against a hard surface until the stinger is removed.